Pulsar-Edit-Highlights/line/Documentation/Customize.md

 # Customization

-Colors can be set by modifying the
+Colors can be set by modifying the  `line-colors.less`
-`line-colors.less`  file or adding
-to your  `style.less`  sheet.
+stylesheet or by adding to your  `style.less`  file.

 <br>